 I can offer the following services:

-- Training sessions for children – both in primary schools and secondary schools on using the internet positively and how to avoid risk
+- Training sessions for children – both in primary schools and secondary schools on digital citizenship

 - Work with a group of children to produce a short film about their skill or a key area of concern - see examples